Sign Up

 Patient Positioning

-Check with the patient’s nurse to make sure that there are no special instructions about positioning the patient or any position that the patient cannot be placed in.
-Normally, the best positions for patients with respiratory conditions are the semi-fowler's or fowler's position because these positions make it easier for them to breathe.
-Semi-fowler's position is the patient is lying on their back with the head of the bed raised to between a 30-degree and 45-degree angle.
+Check with the patient's nurse to make sure that there are no special instructions about positioning the patient or any position that the patient cannot be placed in.
+Normally, the best positions for patients with respiratory conditions are the semi-fowlers or fowlers position because these positions make it easier for them to breathe.
+The semi-fowler position is when the patient is lying on their back with the head of the bed raised to between a 30-degree and 45-degree angle.
 The patient's legs can be bent or straight.
-Fowler’s position is the head of the bed is raised to between a 45-degree and 60-degree angle.
-The patient’s legs can be placed straight out or slightly bent.
+Fowler's position is where the head of the bed is raised to between a 45-degree and 60-degree angle.
+The patient's legs can be placed straight out or slightly bent.
 It is a higher position than semi-fowlers.
-Fowler's position makes chest expansion easier for the patient and improves breathing (STERIS, 2023).
+Fowler's position makes chest expansion easier for the patient and improves breathing (Steris Healthcare, 2023).

 Watch for Changes